Central Registration for Childcare Office

 Childcare is not an entitlement, and fees are income-based.
 Fees throughout the child development system of care fall into fee ranges set by DoD.

-To apply for child care, fill out DD Form 2606, the Department of Defense Child Development Program Request for Care Record and return them to the Child and Youth Services Coordinator at your installation.
+To apply for child care, fill out DD Form 2606, the Department of Defense Child Development Program Request for Care Record and return the paperwork to Parent Central Services at your installation.

 The Department of Defense has a long history of providing positive youth programs that focus on alternative activities for youth during out-of-school hours.
 Today, DoD continues to be committed to youth by providing consistent guidance and stable and dynamic programs in more than 350 youth programs worldwide.
 DoD promotes positive youth development by designing programs to recognize the achievements of youth and by developing partnerships with other youth-serving organizations like the Boys & Girls Clubs of America and 4-H that offer a variety of resources.
 Programs for teens and pre-teens vary from one base to another, but are governed by a consistent DoD instruction.
 Programs prepare young people to meet the challenges of adolescence and adulthood through a coordinated, progressive series of activities and experiences that help them become socially, emotionally, physically and cognitively competent.
 Programs usually include physical fitness and sports, arts and recreation, training in leadership, life skills and career/volunteer opportunities, mentoring, intervention and support services.